 So, before you start looking for a real estate property, you will need to study mortgages.
 And once you know enough, you will be able to talk with a banker.
 You need to have all the cards in your hands before that.

-If you are still undecided, I have a guide on whether you should buy or rent in Switzerland.
+If you are decided to buy a real estate property, I have an entire guide on buying a house in Switzerland.
+And, if you are still undecided, I have a guide on whether you should buy or rent in Switzerland.

 Do you any more tips on mortgages in Switzerland?
 Did I forget anything?